shreyasri258/Team-Member-Allocation/README.md

 # Team Member Allocation Project

-Welcome to the Team Member Allocation Project, a web application designed to streamline the process of managing and allocating team members to various projects.
+Team Member Allocation is a web application designed to streamline the process of managing and allocating team members to various projects.
 This project is implemented using React and Bootstrap, offering a modern and responsive user interface for efficient team management.

 ## Introduction